fjovine/CommentAssembly/README.md

 **The problem**

-If you develop software alone keeping track of which version is used is extremely important.
+If you develop software alone, keeping track of which version your customers use is extremely important.
 Specifically when your deliverables are composed by many executables and/or deployed on many cooperating computers.

-When the development is in real time and you spend your day releasing many executables to chase a bug and you need to deploy the same application on many computers this can be difficult.
+When the development is in real time and you spend your day releasing many executables to chase a bug and you need to deploy the same application on many computers, track the versions can be difficult.
 In fact, sometimes the problem resides in the fact that not all systems run the same last version.

 For this reason I use to show always the version number in the caption bar of the main window, but this is only half of the problem.
 If you compile with a slight modification that makes the difference and you forget to update manually your version number, then two recent